-The Graduate Center exists to:
+The A&S Graduate Center exists to:

-Where is the Graduate Center?
+Where is the A&S Graduate Center?

-The Graduate Center partners with other offices on campus to offer many types of programs, including professional development workshops, writing support, short courses and "boot camps" to help students develop specific skills, and events such as the 3MT® competition and the Raft Debate.
+The GradCenter partners with other offices on campus to offer many types of programs, including professional development workshops, writing support, short courses and "boot camps" to help students develop specific skills, and events such as the 3MT® competition and the Raft Debate.